 Teaching information literacy through faculty partnerships is a core library service and an integral part of the QEP.
 Library faculty are prepared to teach any delivery format, whether in a socially-distanced classroom, virtually through Zoom, or by developing a Canvas module.

-Building hours for fall will be posted on the library’s website.
+Building hours for spring are posted on the library’s website.

 Study spaces, including furniture and technology, will be spaced appropriately, and all physical spaces and technology will be cleaned according to university guidelines.
 Any technology loaned to students, faculty, and staff will be cleaned upon return by library personnel following IT recommendations.